sentinel-hub/custom-scripts/planetary-variables/soil-water-content/README.md

 ---

 ## Evaluate and visualize
-As Soil Water Content (SWC) is commercial data, brought into Sentinel Hub as Bring Your Own Data, direct EO Browser and Sentinel Playground links are not possible due to the personalized data credentials.
+As Soil Water Content is commercial data, brought into Sentinel Hub as Bring Your Own Data, direct EO Browser and Sentinel Playground links are not possible due to the personalized data credentials.

 ## General description
 Soil Water Content (SWC) measures the amount of water in a unit volume of soil, which is crucial information for drought monitoring, water management, and climate risk assessment.